kor-hq/bibleio/README.md

 See [dev.bibleio.com/design/docs](https://dev.bibleio.com/design/docs) for the library documentation (and design docs too in the future!).

 See the [Figma file](https://www.figma.com/community/file/1398417551065522372/bibleio-design-kit) for design documentation.

+# Changelog

+## 2.0.0

+Reworked theming system, Tailwind styles, and added accent color system all via ThemeProvider.

+All materials and colors are no longer prefixed by a `light-` or a `dark-`.
+They are all just simply their name, so instead of `bg-light-fg-2`, use `bg-fg-2`.
+The Tailwind styles now work of off CSS variables, which is what ThemeProvider changes.

 # License